-The flipside of California’s stellar economy is that everything costs more.
+The flip side of California’s stellar economy is that everything costs more.
 And we’re not just talking about a loaf of bread at the store.
-The state ranks third in the nation for the highest cost of living, just below Hawaii and New York.3
+The state ranks second in the nation for the highest cost of living, just below Hawaii (and just above New York).

-The average cost of a home in California is more than half a million dollars ($578,267 to be exact).4 But most other things, from transportation to your utilities, will also cost you a pretty penny in the Golden State.
+The average cost of a home in California is closer to a million than a half ($746,473 as of November 2023, to be exact).
+But most other things, from transportation to your utilities, will also cost you a pretty penny in the Golden State.

 Of course, a lot depends on just where in Cali you settle.
 Fresno is significantly cheaper than, say, Berkeley.
 You can use Nerd Wallet’s cost of living calculator to help you find a California city that works for your budget.

 ¿Hablas español?
 You might want to brush up on your Spanish before you head to California.
-Nearly 40% of the state’s population is of Latino origin, according to 2019 Census Bureau estimates (in fact, the state used to be part of Mexico).5
+More than 40 percent of the state’s population is of Hispanic or Latino origin, according to 2020 Census Bureau estimates (in fact, the state used to be part of Mexico).

 You can see the Latino heritage in everything, from the language to the food to the architecture.
 But it’s not just the Latin American influence that makes the state great.

-All of this makes California the perfect destination for those who want to be closer to their own culture — or those who’re fleeing more monotonous parts of the country in search of diversity.
+All of this makes California the perfect destination for those who want to be closer to their own culture — or those who are fleeing more homogenous parts of the country in search of diversity.

 But, as we’ve said before, California is made up of a bunch of micro-regions.
 If you’re moving to Baker, CA, then you could end up seeing 120 degree days.
-Meanwhile, if you’re going to Truckee you’ll end up with 10 feet of snow in November.
+Meanwhile, if you’re going to Truckee, you could see 14 feet of snow throughout the winter.